 This is more common within Bulldogs than any additional breed.
 More than 70 percent of Bulldogs handle hip dysplasia that’s caused by a genetic malformation of a hip socket.
 It’ll cause pain and also can lead to lameness and arthritis.

 This particular breed has the 4th highest elbow dysplasia rate of all canine breeds.
 As with hip dysplasia, it’ll cause inflammation, pain, lameness, and may cause arthritis.

 It happens as the kneecap slips out and into its groove and causes immobility, arthritis, and pain.
 Patellar luxation is typical in most dog breeds and affects around 4 percent of Bulldogs.

 It’s reported in Bulldogs more than any additional breed of dog.
-Spina Bifida is a birth defect causing a spine malformation, which causes difficulties moving and walking.
-It also can lead to a lack of coordination, an incapability of controlling urination/defecation, as well as even paralysis.
+Spina Bifida is a birth defect causing a spine malformation, which causes difficulties in moving and walking.
+It also can lead to a lack of coordination, incapability of controlling urination/defecation, as well as even paralysis.